Kyaw Soe Oo (journalist): Career

-Kyaw Soe Oo supports the military, but has been highly critical of some of the actions of the military police.
-In particular, he was known for his criticism of the police's failure to attend the funeral of Police Chief Nay Lin Hein, who was killed in the Battle of Somprabung in Kachin State on 8 March 2024.
-He was arrested by the police for this incident.
-He was initially charged under Section 505 (a) of the Penal Code at Zambuthiri Police Station in Nay Pyi Taw.
-He was released a few days later without being charged.
-He was arrested a second time on 9 January 2025 in connection with a news broadcast he had made.
-Nationalist activists strongly criticized his arrest.
-People Media's news broadcasts were also suspended during his arrest.
-He was released a few days later and began presenting news.
+Kyaw Soe Oo backs the military but has taken issue with some things the police have done.
+He got attention for calling out police officers who didn't show up to the funeral of Police Chief Nay Lin Hein, killed in the Battle of Somprabung in Kachin State on 8 March 2024.
+Police arrested him over it.
+He was charged under Section 505 (a) of the Penal Code at Zambuthiri Police Station in Nay Pyi Taw, but they let him go a few days later without pressing charges.
+They picked him up again on 9 January 2025 over a news broadcast he'd done.
+Some nationalist activists spoke out against the arrest.
+While he was held, People Media's news broadcasts got pulled.
+He was out after a few days and went back to presenting.